Shropshire, SY13 4AJ

 After its dissolution in 1538 it was acquired by Sir George Cotton, who demolished the church and most of the buildings and converted part of the abbey into a country house.
 The house was remodelled in 1563 by Sir George's son, Richard Cotton, altered in 1795 by Sir Robert Cotton, and Gothicised in 1814–21 by Stapleton Cotton, Viscount Combermere.
 It remains in private hands today, but visitors are welcome on certain days or groups by appointment.

 The abbey is said to be haunted by the ghost of Lord Combermere, who died in 1891 after being struck by one of London's first motor cabs.
 Combermere's figure can be made out in a photograph of the abbey library, which was taken at the same time of his funeral four miles away.

 By the 1970s, the north wing deteriorated so badly it was in danger of collapse, and it was placed on the Heritage at Risk register in 1998.
-Following a lengthy fundraising campaign, a much-needed restoration project is now underway, meaning Combermere is closed until 2016.
+Following a lengthy fundraising campaign, a much-needed restoration project took place in 2016.
 The work has revealed new features of the abbey that have long remained hidden.
-See the project website for more details.